Give Yourself a Break: Practicing Self-Compassion

 - Celebrate small accomplishments.

 You don't have to achieve big things to feel proud of yourself.
-Plus, the small things really do add up.
-So give yourself credit for those too.
-Maybe you didn't clean your whole home over the weekend like you planned.
+The small things really do add up.
+So you can feel good about those things too.
+Maybe you didn't work out 3 times this week like you planned.
 Give yourself credit for what you did do.
-If you changed your sheets, that's something.
-If you did the dishes, that's something too.
+If you exercised once, that's something.
+If you took a walk around the block, that's something too.

 - Check your self-talk.

-You're not perfect, and neither is anyone else.
-But would you talk to a good friend the way you talk to yourself?
-A lot of us are much harder on ourselves than we would be on others.
+The things you tell yourself can have a big effect on how you feel about yourself.
+And a lot of us are much harder on ourselves than we would be on others.
 If that's true for you, try shifting your self-talk to be more forgiving.
 For example, if you're beating yourself up about a mistake you made, take a step back.
 Try kind and encouraging self-talk instead.
 You can say, "This is new, and I'm doing my best."
-Or "I'm caring for my family and I'm doing a good job."
+Or "I'm caring for my family, and I'm doing a good job."

 - Do something just for you.

 Commit to doing something kind for yourself every day.
-Maybe for you, self-care looks like making time to exercise, do a hobby, or journal.
-Or maybe it looks like reading a magazine in the garage away from your children for 10 minutes.
-It doesn't matter what you do, as long as it's something positive.
+Maybe for you, self-care means making time to exercise, do a hobby, or journal.
+Or maybe it's reading a magazine in the bath away from your children for 10 minutes.
+It doesn't matter what you do, as long as it's something positive and healthy.